You are Responsible for Your Buyers: 8 Tips for Store Security

 This is one of the most secure ways both for you and your customers to preserve personal information.
 With 2FA, thу system requires additional pieces of personal information besides login and password to give access to the user.
 It can be an SMS code, an answer to a secret question, or any other information a user can provide immediately.
 It creates significant protection against unauthorized access to user accounts.

 Password habits are often exploited by intruders.
 It takes only one weak password to gain admin authority and access to the customer base, data, and revenue.
 A strong password consists of more than 6 characters with the use of digits and letters in different registers.
 Require that all your customers and employees have complex passwords.

 Control access to sensitive data

-Online or not, security still depends on human factor in lots of cases.
-Pay special attention what kind of access your employees have to customer information and make sure they know the rules of using it.
-Educate them about how to detect malware, data stealing and suspicious user activity.
-Deactivate accounts of employees that no longer work for you to prevent information leaking outside the company.
+Online or not, security still depends on human factors in lots of cases.
+Pay special attention to what kind of access your employees have to customer information and make sure they know the rules of using it.
+Educate them about how to detect malware, data stealing, and suspicious user activity.
+Deactivate accounts of employees that no longer work for you to prevent information from leaking outside the company.

 Don’t store data you don’t need

 Don’t collect more information about your customers than you will use.
 And when you do require lots of fields to be filled in, make sure you don’t store every single piece of sensitive information forever.
-It is better to trust handling, storing and processing of credit card details to PCI compliant service providers.
+It is better to trust the handling, storing, and processing of credit card details to PCI-compliant service providers.
 Keeping this data saves a few seconds of customer’s time at the checkout, but this is never worth the risk.
-The more information you store, the more you have to offer to intruders that may break in.
-If you keep payment details of your customers, your database is a sweet spot and it will encourage consistent attacks.
+The more information you store, the more you have to offer to intruders that may break-in.
+If you keep the payment details of your customers, your database is a sweet spot and it will encourage consistent attacks.
 Are you sure you can handle it on your own?